logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

 <!-- tab:start -->
 <div id="tab1">

-Add to you `Stratup.cs` file the following code snippet:
+Add to your `Stratup.cs` file the following code snippet:
 Replace `<<JAEGER_AGENT_HOST>>` with the host address of your Jaeger agent, use `localhost` if it's on the same machine.
 For K8S deployment, use `Environment.GetEnvironmentVariable(Jaeger.Configuration.JaegerAgentHost)` and make sure your app deployment contain the env variables below.